sejin8642/projnmr/README.md

 ## Built With

-* [Anaconda](https://www.anaconda.com/) - A distribution of the Python and R programming languages for scientific computing that aims to simplify package management and deployment.
+* [Anaconda](https://www.anaconda.com/) - a distribution of the Python and R programming languages for scientific computing that aims to simplify package management and deployment.

 * [TensorFlow](https://www.tensorflow.org/) - a free and open-source software library for machine learning and artificial intelligence